prakol16/ggp_template/README.md

   - `title` The title for the page (defaults to the strategy and identifier)
   - `out` The html file to write to (defaults to stdout)

-While javascript files are convereted to `data:text,` (hence URI encoded), none of the other options are escaped.
+While javascript files are converted to `data:text,` (hence URI encoded), none of the other parameters are escaped.
 Therefore, if the `title` contains valid HTML, it will simply be inserted into the HTML file without any extra escaping.

 ## Recommendations

-Add this repository to your PYTHONPATH so that you can access the file from anywhere.

 Most editors will allow you to set up a custom build command.
 In vscode, for example, you can create a `tasks.json`